When to Apply for Jobs

 1 in 5 teachers are hired in September!

-Many of the job posting during these months are last-second jobs, which means that hiring managers must act fast!
+Many of the job postings during these months are last-second jobs, which means that hiring managers must act fast!
 Always be sure to frequently check for new job postings during this time.

 By October, all schools are back in session.
 It is during this point that student numbers will be finalized.
 If there are more students than the school has previously anticipated, they will hire for immediate-start teachers.
 Be sure your resume is always up to date and ready to go on a moment’s notice, so you can apply to your dream job as soon it’s posted.